fledge-iot/fledge/docs/OMF.rst

     When using the PI Buffer Subsystem, set the action code to *create* which will allow new data to be compressed normally.
     One disadvantage of the *create* action code is that multiple values with the same timestamp will all be stored.

+  - **Enable OMF Logging**: The Enable OMF Logging flag allows users to toggle the logging functionality on or off.

 Asset Framework
 ~~~~~~~~~~~~~~~